Feature Spotlight: Virtual Ports

 A virtual port is just like a standard port on a Local Manager except that instead of being directly connected via an RS-232 serial cable, we connect over the network to the end device using a variety of protocols like ssh-vty, ssh, telnet (RFC-2217), and even a USB to serial adapter.
 All you have to do is tell the Local Manager where to go (IP address, TCP Port), which protocol to use (SSH / Telnet), and how to log in (username / password), and it will start maintaining that connection as if it were plugged in directly.
 The virtual port connection becomes transparent to the user, and they can manage the device without worrying about how they’re getting there.

-An example of a Local Manager connecting to an existing console server
+An example of a Local Manager connecting over the LAN to devices using virtual ports (blue) and console connections (orange).

 Why would I use a Virtual Port?